-There are a number of historic neighborhoods in Daytona Beach for travelers to enjoy.
+NeighborhoodsA number of historic neighborhoods in Daytona Beach can be explored by visitors.
 In the past decade, there have been over a dozen districts added the National Register of Historic Places.
 These neighborhoods all have significant historic value for various reasons.
 Among them are the Bethune-Cookman College Historic District and City Island Ballpark, which is home to the historic Jackie Robinson Ballpark.
 Main Street Pier is another popular place for tourists to go while in Daytona Beach.
 The pier and boardwalk are home to a number of restaurants, shops, and amusement park rides.
 During the summer, there is also a free fireworks show every Saturday.

 ActivitiesPart of what makes Daytona Beach such a popular tourist destination is all of the events that take place year after year.
 The most famous of these events is the Daytona 500 NASCAR race, which takes place in February.
 A number of other car races are hosted in Daytona Beach, such as the Coke Zero 400, which takes place in July, and the Rolex 24, which is a sports car race.
 There are also several well-known bike races, such as Biketoberfest, which takes place in October each year along with a large gathering of visitors with their motorcycles.
 And of course, the spring season will usually bring many students, college-aged visitors, and younger travelers for Spring Break festivities.